htet75/Unix-Shell/REPORT.md

 arguments.
 There is another data structure called `struct redirectInfo` which also processes the input and extracts information relating to recirecting and ouput appending.
 The third data structure called `struct job` store the information of all the child processes that are concurrently running in the background.
+We also used all three of these data structures as linked list in order to allow dynamic background jobs and parsing.

-In order to process the `sshell` input, we separate the given arguments using `strtok()` and space character (` `) as the delimiter.
+In order to process the `sshell` input, we separate the given arguments into tokens using `strtok()` and space character (` `) as the delimiter.
 Theses arguments are then stored inside the array `args[]`.

-First, we have the argument array `args[]` which contains the given values of the input separated by spaces.
-We separate the given arguments using strtok using the delimiter to be the space character(' ').
 We process the tokens and add them into the argParser's args array where it can be used by `execvp` system call.
-We also keeps the count of (`|`) that exist inside the input.
-We chose to use `execvp` in order to run our commands due to the ability to automatically find programs in our `$PATH` while having a dynamic array of arguments to pass to the program.
+We chose to use `execvp` in order to run our commands because its ability to automatically find programs in our `$PATH` while having a dynamic array of arguments to pass to the proram.We also keeps the count of (`|`) that exist inside the input and uses it to the branch out our program into two paths.
+If there is no (`|`), then the the program will execute the built-in command or one command.
+Otherwise, the program dynamically runs multiple commands from the provided input.

 For built-in commands, we looked at the first argument in the array and compared it to our various keywords such as `exit`, `cd`, and `pwd`.
 The exception to this is when pipes (`|`), output